Take the next step

 Want to graduate faster?
 We offer you the opportunity to apply for transfer credits with previous post-secondary education experience or military service, as well as the option to study year-round, which can shorten your program duration.

-In Ontario, Yorkville University offers a Bachelor of Business Administration with a specialization in Project Management, and a Bachelor of Interior Design (BID), both of which are delivered on-campus and online.
+In Ontario, Yorkville University offers a Bachelor of Business Administration with a specialization in Project Management, a Bachelor of Interior Design (BID), and a Bachelor of Creative Arts, all of which are delivered on campus and online.

 Master of Arts in Counselling Psychology